-Many people assume that advocacy is a job better left to the astute lawyers and passionate lobbyists fighting for political change in Washington.
+Many people assume that advocacy is a job better left to the astute lawyers and passionate lobbyists fighting for political change in Washington, D.C.
 This could not be further from the truth!
 Regardless of professional experience, you could be the best person for the job.
 The only requirements are persistence and the desire to make a difference.

 People living with MS and those who love them have the inherent ability to be passionate and persuasive advocates.
 This is because their words come from the heart and from firsthand experience.
 Consequently, they are not easily daunted.
 In fact, every “no,” every closed door, just adds fuel to the fire.
 Being “on fire” for a cause is the key to effective advocacy.